Cross-platform-dev-456/notflix/DOCS/website/content/docs/user-manual/_index.md

 ---
-title: "Notflix User Tutorial"
+title: "User Manual"
 date: 2025-01-01
 draft: false
-weight: 1
 ---

-# Notflix User Tutorial
+# Notflix User Manual

-**Your Guide to Discovering Movies & TV Shows**
+Your Guide to Discovering Movies & TV Shows

-## Welcome to Notflix! 🎬
+## Welcome to Notflix!

 Notflix is a movie and TV show discovery app inspired by Netflix.